 The summer holiday is usually a time when we get together to eat good food, enjoy special moments with whanau, and have a classic Kiwi holiday involving a beach, bach or boat.
-It’s also a time when your business cash flow is mainly heading out of town too.
+It’s also a time when your business cash flow is mainly heading out of town too (especially after the year we have all had).
 To avoid the December to January squeeze, get organised for Christmas in advance by talking to your banker about holiday close-down lending for your business.

 Even if your business doesn’t close down over the New Zealand summer holidays, it’s likely your customers are taking some time off, at least until after New Year.
 And of course this is even more probable if your customers are other businesses.
 Which could mean that, depending on your invoicing and payment cycles, you’re looking at 6-8 weeks without money coming in.

 If you’ve been busy, a plan to get through the Christmas close-down period may be the last thing on your mind.
 But by talking to your banker now, you can avoid any shortfalls, get prepared and be less stressed.

 Before you talk to your business banker about close-down lending, make sure your record-keeping is accurate and up to date.

 Chaotic or incomplete financial records will not only leave you in the dark about how your business is doing, your banker will be less willing to help tide you over.

 To improve your chances of a successful application and a quick decision by your banker, plan ahead and be organised.
 A good checklist when asking for a business loan is understanding what RightWay Regional Business Manager and ex-banker Shelley Dickson calls the ‘5 Ps’ – the questions a banker must answer to approve your business loan request.